Bisphenol S: History

+German chemist Ludwig Glutz (1844–1873) first prepared the compound from phenol and hot sulfuric acid in 1867, designating it oxysulphobenzide.
+It was used starting in 1869 as a dye.

+BPS received the modern name in the late 1950s.

 Use

-BPS is used in curing fast-drying epoxy glues and as a corrosion inhibitor.
-It is also commonly used as a reactant in polymer reactions.
+BPS is a precursor to the polyethersulfone called Victrex.
+BPS is also used as an anticorrosive agent in epoxy glues.

+Occurrence in everyday life

-BPS has become increasingly common as a building block in polyethersulfone and some epoxies, following the public awareness that BPA has estrogen-mimicking properties, and widespread-belief that enough of it remains in the products to be dangerous.
-However, BPS may have comparable estrogenic effects to BPA.
-BPS is now used to a variety of common consumer products.
-In some cases, BPS is used where the legal prohibition on BPA allows products (esp. plastic containers) containing BPS to be labelled "BPA free".
+BPS is used to a variety of common consumer products.
+In some cases, BPS is used as a replacement for BPA.
 BPS also has the advantage of being more stable to heat and light than BPA.

-To comply with restrictions and regulations on BPA due to its confirmed toxicity, manufacturers are gradually replacing BPA with other related compounds, mainly bisphenol S, as substitutes in industrial applications.

-BPS is also used as an anticorrosive agent in epoxy glues.
-Chemically, BPS is being used as a reagent in polymer reactions.
 BPS has also been reported to occur in canned foodstuffs, such as tin cans.

+Paper products

+Another study done on thermal receipt paper shows that 88% of human exposure to BPS from handling papers is through receipts.

+The recycling of thermal paper can introduce BPS into the cycle of paper production and cause BPS contamination of other types of paper products.

 In a 2015 study analyzing BPS in a variety of paper products worldwide, BPS was found in 100% of tickets, mailing envelopes, airplane boarding passes, and airplane luggage tags.
 In this study, very high concentrations of BPS were detected in thermal receipt samples collected from cities in the United States, Japan, Korea, and Vietnam.
 The BPS concentrations were large but varied greatly, from a few tens of nanograms per gram to several milligrams per gram.
-Nevertheless, concentrations of BPS used in thermal paper are usually lower compared to those of BPA.
+BPS is present in more than 70% of the household waste paper samples, potentially indicating spreading of BPS contamination through paper recycling.Nevertheless, concentrations of BPS used in thermal paper are usually lower compared to those of BPA.
 Finally, BPS can get into the human body through dermal absorption from handling banknotes.

-Health effects

-Cardiac effects

-Although there is no direct link established between BPS and cardiac disease, it is thought that BPS may operate by a similar mechanism to BPA and could cause cardiac toxicity.
-In animal studies, BPS has been shown to hinder MI recovery, induce cardiac arrhythmias and cause cardiac developmental deformities.
-Rats exposed to high doses of BPS were reported to have increased risk of atherosclerosis (a significant risk factor in cardiac disease) due to BPS inducing synthesis of cholesterol in peripheral tissues.